XlogicX/Learn/ASM_x86/README.md

 Execution: ./skeleton

+Debugger (USE THIS when learning): edb (Evans Debugger).
+This guide is okay: http://www.benmccann.com/blog/installing-evans-debugger-in-ubuntu/
+Kali Linux has nasm/ld and edb.

 ASM diff
 =====
 The approach to this program is much different than the other non-assembly programs in this project.
 Although we could use the assembler programs (nasm/masm/gas) many features and macros, we don't.
 Why? the focus for this is on assembly, not nasm, not linux/windows, and none of that HLA BS.
 This could be a much more clear program if I fully used HLA and all the nasm features, but it wouldn't be as useful for demonstrating actual assembly.